Welcome to today's edition of the Rush 24-7 podcast.

 The fierce urgency, folks, the best way to describe this, the fierce urgency of three weeks after a vacation speech.

-Well, how's oh, tax increases on the rich.
+Well, oh, tax increases on the rich.

 Yeah.

-Now this is key as I weave my way back to Social Security.
+But did you also know, did you also notice, now this is key as I weave my way back to Social Security.

 You may think this is all disjointed here, folks, but it's all setting up here to unfold before your very eyes and ears of the program today.